About Rekha Maker

 Sustainability is something which I’m very mindful of so I have been developing a cyclical process to ensure that any leftover Jesmonite or pieces that didn’t turn out quite right, get to go back in the casting process so there is no wastage.

-Last year I was fortunate enough to design and make the Scottish Album of the Year awards, which was curated by Local Heroes.
+In 2020, I was fortunate enough to design and make the Scottish Album of the Year awards, which was curated by Local Heroes.
 It was such an honour to make something with a dual purpose (both candle holder and award) for all the talented artists that made it to the shortlist.
 The experience of collaboration with Stacey from Local Heroes was such a highlight for me and collaboration is something I want to make a focus on doing as I develop.
 I made connections with some wonderful people, and I was interviewed for the SAY awards 2020 show on the BBC.
-This was definitely a Rekha Maker highlight so far.

 I am currently developing some larger designs such as lighting, mirrors and other furniture.
 I am really looking forward to developing my skills to allow me to refine the casting process for larger pieces and I’m sure there will be a steep learning curve along the way.
 It would be fantastic if I could combine this craft with bespoke joinery or stonemasonry.
 I get a lot of enjoyment of creating with my hands and I think I would enjoy the slow process of sculpting natural materials.